GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 -  If an RGP profile opened by RenderDoc is left running and RenderDoc is restarted, the interop connection between the two can't be re-established.
-In this case, the "Create new RGP Profile" menu option will remain disabled after opening a new RenderDoc trace.
+In this case, the "Create new RGP Profile" menu option will remain disabled after opening a new RenderDoc capture.
 This is caused by a named pipe having been left open.
 To resolve the issue, close RGP, and then restart RenderDoc.
    On Linux®, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
 If this occurs, it may be necessary to wait a few minutes for